w3f/Grants-Program/applications/liberland.md

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/G_1m8ZwqKMw/0.jpg)](http://www.youtube.com/watch?v=G_1m8ZwqKMw "Liberland MetaVerse")

 Our metaverse is not currently public, however, we are more then happy to provide a guided private tour of it, if requested.
+If so, please email justice@liberland.org and we shall set up a scheduled session.

 ##### Voting